oussama-el1/st_project/README.md

-# 🍽️ Meal Kit Portfolio Project : NershorMeals
+# 🍽️ Meal Kit Project

 Welcome to the Meal Kit Portfolio project!
 This project is designed to showcase a meal kit delivery service application, where users can customize their meal plans, register an account, provide their preferences, and order meals for delivery.
-The application is hosted at [NershorMeals](http://staycenter.tech/home).

 ## 📋 Plan